 Working with a qualified and experienced family law attorney like me, Kevin Taylor, can ensure a fair and equitable property division.
 At Taylor Law Firm, PLLC, I work to ensure that in a divorce there are no hidden assets, overlooked insurance policies or unidentified liabilities.
 I advocate for a full and accurate assessment of the marital property and business is made.
 This includes current investments as well as retirement assets.

 During a divorce, property is classified as either marital or separate.
 A business acquired before the marriage can be classified as separate, while one started or purchased during the marriage with joint funds is considered marital property.
 However, the value of a business can change over time.
 Funds that were used early on in the business can be worth much more as the business appreciates.

 A business valuation typically involves assessing the businesses assets and liabilities, appreciation and fair market value.
 This is not something an untrained person or even an inexperienced attorney should attempt.
 Determining the value of a business, whether marital or separate, is a complex issue that requires the experience and acumen of an experienced attorney.

-At the Taylor Law Firm, PLLC, our family law attorneys have the knowledge, resources and experience required to effectively pursue a fair division of assets and property settlement.
-From helping you locate and accurately assess the assets, liabilities and property value to moving on and planning and building a better life for you and your kids.
+At Taylor Law Firm, PLLC, I have the knowledge, resources and experience required to effectively pursue a fair division of assets and property settlement, from helping you locate and accurately assess the assets, liabilities and property value to moving on and planning and building a better life for you and your kids.

-To schedule a free consultation with a lawyer, call us in the Oklahoma City area at 405-525-2232, or contact us online.
-We are open weekdays from 8:30 a.m. to 5:00 p.m.
-We can ensure a fair settlement.
+To schedule a consultation with a lawyer, call me in the Oklahoma City area at 405-648-9540 or reach out online.
+My office is open weekdays from 8:30 a.m. to 5 p.m.
+I can ensure a fair settlement.